Bura56/OIBSIP/README.md

 - Random Password Generator

 ### Basic Weather App
-- Description: This module implements a Basic Weather app that a user Provide a country name and get the information of the weather
+- Description: This module implements a Basic Weather app which a user Provides a country name and gets information of the weather
-- Installation: Include instructions on how to set up the weather app or integrate to other Projects
+- Installation: Include instructions on how to set up the weather app or integrate into other Projects
-- Usage: you can enter the name of the country you want and you can get all the information regarding the weather
+- Usage: you can enter the name of the country and you can get all the information regarding the weather

 ### BMI Calculator
 - Description: This module calculates Body Mass Index (BMI) based on user-provided weight and height.